reneebrinkman/reneebrinkman/README.md

 - 👋 Hi, I’m @reneebrinkman
-- 👀 I’m interested in software dev, singing, dancing, spirituality, cats, and writing
+- 👀 I’m interested in software dev, singing, dancing, spirituality, cats, wellness, and writing
 - 🌱 I’m currently learning the soft skills and other info relevant for 2023 to get back into the tech industry after a sabbatical
 - 📫 How to reach me: email